Expedition to Najd (1817–1818): Background of the Ottoman - Wahhabi War

-The emir of Diriyah, Muhammad bin Saud Al Muqrin, was influenced by Ibn Abd al-Wahab and allowed him to stay in his capital.
+The emir of Diriyah, Muhammad bin Saud Al Muqrin, was influenced by Muhammad ibn Abd al-Wahhab and allowed him to stay in his capital.
 There, he preached his call to many of the tribes of Najd.
-He also began preaching to other countries other than Najd.
-It wasn't until 1765 that the majority of Najd followed the new movement.
-The new ruler, Abdulaziz bin Muhammad Al Saud, began an era of expansion of the movement until it reached the borders of Iraq and Hejaz, and Ibn Abd al-Wahab died in 1792.
-The Meccan shariff Ghalib ibn Musa'id attempted to stop his movement, but he was defeated, and Hejaz fell under Saudi rule.
-The Saudis also marched to Karbala and sacked it, these actions triggered the Ottoman–Saudi war.
+He also began preaching to areas outside Najd.
+The new ruler, Abdulaziz bin Muhammad Al Saud, began an era of expansion of the Emirate until it reached the borders of Iraq and Hejaz.
+Hejaz then fell under the rule of Saud's Wahhabis.
+They then marched to Karbala and sacked it, triggering the Ottoman–Wahhabi war.

 Prelude

 After the Battle of Byssel, Saudi power broke, and the Ottomans successfully recaptured the south of Hejaz, subduing the Zahran and 'Asir tribes.
 These defeats prompted Abdullah bin Saud Al Saud to ask for a peace treaty with the Ottomans, which the governor of Egypt, Muhammad Ali Pasha, accepted.
 Muhammad Ali then returned to Egypt to deal with internal issues such as the conspiracy of Latif Pasha.
 Muhammad Ali left his son, Tusun Pasha, in Hejaz with a large army to invade Najd, and the peace treaty he made with the Saudis was to be over.

 However, Tusun Pasha returned to Egypt as well to deal with the Albanian soldiers who had been wreaking havoc in Cairo.
 Arriving there on November 8, 1815, he was well greeted.
 Muhammad Ali Pasha then prepared a large expedition that took 6 months and gave the command to his son, Ibrahim Pasha.
 Ibrahim Pasha then prepared 6,000 camels for the expedition.
 He arrived in Yanbu on September 29.
 The Ottoman army had a force of 8,000 men from Turkey, Albania, and North Africa.